Facebook plans Workplace price hike, adds new Enterprise option

-Facebook today unveiled pricing changes for its Workplace enterprise social network, adding a new tier aimed at larger organizations as well as “add-on” options to encourage deployments to frontline workers.
+Facebook today unveiled pricing changes for its Workplace enterprise social network, adding a new tier aimed at larger organisations as well as “add-on” options to encourage deployments to frontline workers.

-Workplace, launched at the end of 2016, now has more than 2 million individual paid users, including 150 larger customers who have deployed the app to more than 100,000 workers.
+Workplace, launched at the end of 2016, now has more than two million individual paid users, including 150 larger customers who have deployed the app to more than 100,000 workers.
 Among those customers are the Royal Bank of Scotland, Walmart and Nestle.

-The new Workplace Enterprise tier will cost $8 per user per month, is expected to be available beginning Sept.
-2 and is designed to cater to large organizations.
+The new Workplace Enterprise tier will cost US$8 per user per month, is expected to be available beginning Sept.
+2 and is designed to cater to large organisations.

 It offers faster support response, early access to new features and unlimited storage.
 It will sit alongside Workplace Advanced, a paid option (at $4 per user per month) with certain restrictions, and Essential, a free version aimed at teams and small businesses testing out the software.

 The new structure will replace the two existing Workplace tiers introduced at the start of 2018, which includes a free version and the full-featured Premium tier, currently priced at $3 per user per month.
 The arrival of the Advanced tier means higher prices for those customers that use it, although Facebook said the pricing changes don’t take effect until Oct.
 1, 2020.

 The pricing changes coincide with a shift to a new licensing model that Facebook claims will offer more predictability.
 Customers currently pay only for users that interact with Workplace on a regular - i.e., monthly - basis.

 Going forward, customers will instead pay for “deployed” users, meaning they determine how many licenses they want to pay for; that number can be changed as needed.

 Julien Codorniou, vice president of Workplace, said the licensing changes will bring Workplace into line with industry standards.